Notes on the Geography of Uruguay: Uruguay Cemeteries

 Bouquet placement requires assistance.

-Here's a religiously-themed monument with the unusual sight of a geriatric angel, his wings still in good shape.
+Here's a monument with the unusual sight of a geriatric angel, his wings still in good shape.

 This monument of a miner was sculpted by Enrico Butti (1847-1932), a Milanese who executed a similar figure for a grave in Dusseldorf.
 Did Juan Nicola strike it rich?